TG9541/stm8ef-modbus/README.md

 **15** | **Write Multiple Coils** | implemented
 **16** | **Write Multiple Registers** | implemented

+Other FCs can be added (e.g., FC22 ..
+FC24).

-A working example with Node-ID and Baud Rate stored in EEPROM is implemented in `C0135/board.fs`.
+A ready-to-use implementation for the C0135 relay board is implemented in `C0135/board.fs`.
 An example that shows how to develop minimal servers with FC handlers from scratch using the Forth console is in `main.fs` and, for different FCs, in the folder [test](https://github.com/TG9541/stm8ef-modbus/tree/master/test).

 Note that there is an experimental mapping of holding registers: holding register addresses from 60000 are mapped to the EEPROM.
 The mapping can be changed in the future.
 Community input on how to deal with MODBUS style register mapping is welcome.